iqiamir/iqiamir/README.md

 - 👋 Hi, I’m @iqiamir
 - 👀 I’m interested in game development, 3D modelling and Multimedia.
 - 🌱 I’m currently learning as game developer at local University
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m seeking for internship where i can expand my knowledge and gain new experiences
 - 📫 How to reach me ?, hit me up on my email - rifqiruzaidi@gmail.com

 <!---